merchise/xorns/README.md

 ## Conventions

-We prefixes most symbols, next are some conventions:
+We use prefixes for most symbols, next are some conventions:

 - `>>=` for general definitions,
 - `>>=!` for constants,